-The Davis Center season unfolds in intimate dialogue with the Department’s curricular offerings, and each year hosts a thematically linked home season of cutting-edge productions for the Theater and Performance Studies Program (recent seasons include A Season of War and Peace, Nature's Mirror: A Season of Good and Evil, A Season Named Desire, Going Mad, Hidden Histories, and Classics Re-visioned.)
-Highlights in recent years include a major Tennessee Williams Centennial Festival which featured more than 30 events and productions in four days and drew audiences of more than 5,000 people; new works and world premiere adaptations such as The Race (with Sojourn Theater), Madness and Civilization, The Omnivore's Dilemma, Visible Impact, A Child Shall Lead Them: Making 'The Night of the Hunter,’ Trees and Ghosts, Swimmy and Other Stories, The T-Party, the world-premiere musical Wisconsin Death Trip, and new versions of Six Characters in Search of an Author and Lysistrata (with Synetic Theater); bold interpretations of classics such as Macbeth; Suddenly, Last Summer; Blood Wedding; The Winter's Tale; Our Town; and The Glass Menagerie; important contemporary plays such as Our Country's Good, Far Away, Fabulation, Big Love, Pentecost, and Jesus Moonwalks the Mississippi; the DC Premieres of Trojan Barbie, Eurydice, and Stuff Happens; and musicals such as A Civil War Christmas, The Gospel at Colonus, and Caroline, Or Change.
+Since its 2005-06 inaugural season, Season of Transformation, the Davis Center has hosted a thematically linked home season of cutting-edge productions for the Theater and Performance Studies Program (recent seasons include Remember Me: A Season of Ghosts and Spirits, A Season of War and Peace, Nature's Mirror: A Season of Good and Evil, A Season Named Desire, Going Mad, Hidden Histories, and Classics re-Visioned.)
+Highlights in recent years include a major Tennessee Williams Centennial Festival which featured more than 30 events and productions in four days and drew audiences of more than 5,000 people; new works and world premiere adaptations such as Madness and Civilization, The Omnivore's Dilemma, The Race (with Sojourn Theater), Visible Impact, A Child Shall Lead Them: Making 'The Night of the Hunter,’ Trees and Ghosts, Swimmy and Other Stories, The T-Party, The Bridge of San Luis Rey, the world-premiere musical Wisconsin Death Trip, and new versions of Six Characters in Search of an Author and Lysistrata (with Synetic Theater); the DC Premieres of Slow Falling Bird, Trojan Barbie, Eurydice, and Stuff Happens; bold interpretations of classics such as Hamlet; Macbeth; Suddenly, Last Summer; Blood Wedding; The Winter's Tale; Our Town; and The Glass Menagerie; important contemporary plays such as In the Red and Brown Water, Insurrection: Holding History, Doubt, Our Country's Good, Far Away, Fabulation, Big Love, Pentecost, ...and Jesus Moonwalks the Mississippi; A Mouthful of Birds; and musicals such as A Civil War Christmas, The Gospel at Colonus, and Caroline, or Change.
 Frequently these are presented as co-productions with GU’s first-rate student-theater companies (Black Theatre Ensemble, Mask & Bauble, Nomadic Theatre).